myklemykle/pocketintegrator-kicad/readme.txt

 FILES:

+integrator.*, integrator-cache.*:
+	KiCad project files.
-Pocket Integrator was designed with KiCad version 5, and has not been tested with later versions.
+	NOTE: Pocket Integrator was designed with KiCad version 5, and has not been tested with later versions.

+gerber/:
-gerber/ contains the exported gerber files for fabrication. library/ contains models, symbols and footprints.
+	exported gerber files for fabrication.

+library/:
+	models, symbols and footprints used by KiCad.

+pins.h:
+	Documenation of RP2040 pin connections to the rest of the board.